DavAug/chi/docs/source/getting_started/quick_overview.rst

 The resulting model has 5 population parameters :math:`\theta = (\theta _{a_0}, \theta _{v}, \mu _{k_e}, \sigma _{k_e}, \theta _{\sigma})`.

-In chi we can define this population model from instances of :class:`chi.PooledModel` and :class:`chi.LogNormalModel` using :class:`chi.ComposedPopulationModel`.
+In Chi we can define this population model from instances of :class:`chi.PooledModel` and :class:`chi.LogNormalModel` using :class:`chi.ComposedPopulationModel`.
 From the population model we can then simulate the distribution of the individual parameters in the population via